ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 endpoint = "/api/v2/users"
 request_params = base_params(endpoint, custom_params)
 ```
-Every API request on https://kyc.ost.com/api/v2 requires hash-based message authentication.
+Every API request on `https://kyc.ost.com/api/v2` requires hash-based message authentication.
 Every request has three mandatory parameters that must be included:

-* api_key, the API key as provided post KYC client account activation.
+* api_key :  the API key as provided post KYC client account activation.
-* request_timestamp, the current unix timestamp in seconds.
+* request_timestamp : the current unix timestamp in seconds.
-* signature, the signature as the sha256 digest of the API secret and the correctly formatted query string as described below.
+* signature : the signature as the sha256 digest of the API secret and the correctly formatted query string as described below.

 <aside class="warning">The request timestamp will be valid for up to ten minutes.
 Your computer clock must therefore be synchronised for authentication to succeed.</aside>

-You can implement the signature generation by computing the HMAC sha256digest of the API secret and the query string.
+You can implement the signature generation by computing the HMAC sha256 digest of the API secret and the query string.
 The resulting signature must be then included in the request.

 ### 1. Creating the string to sign.
 To generate the signature you must first form the string to sign.
-This string to sign can be formed by concatenation of the following elements
+This string to sign can be formed by concatenation of the following elements:

 * API endpoint
-* api_key, the API key as provided from OST KIT⍺
+* api_key
-* request_timestamp, the current unix timestamp in seconds.
+* request_timestamp
 * API parameters.

-<aside class="warning">Note all the inputs must be alphabetically sorted on the keys.</aside>
+<aside class="warning">Note all the inputs must be alphabetically sorted on the keys. (asec)</aside>

 ### 2. Generating a signature.
-The signature is the sha256 digest of the shared API secret and the correctly formatted query string
+The signature is the sha256 digest of the shared API secret and the correctly formatted query string.

 generated_signature = Hmac_Sha256_Hexdigest(string-to-sign, api-secret)

 <aside class="warning">Please ensure that the final URL is encoded while making the API request.</aside>

-For a Post request,the parameters are sent in the request body with default application/x-www-form-urlencoded content-type so the request body uses the same format as the query string.
+For a Post request, the parameters are sent in the request body with default content-type `application/x-www-form-urlencoded`  so the request body uses the same format as the query string.

 # Users